What does it mean to be a Dreamer?

 Terms of Use

-Please take a few minutes to review the Terms of Use for your participation in the Dreaming in Script school.
-While the above Code of Conduct is something I’d love to see from each of you, acceptance and adherence to the Terms of Use is required for your continued participation in our online programs.
+Please take a few minutes to review the Terms of Use.
+While the above Code of Conduct is something I’d love to see from each of you, acceptance and adherence to the Terms of Use is required for your continued participation in Dreaming in Script.